simpleanalytics/blog/_posts/2021-04-30-google-analytics-hurts-your-search-ranking.md

 ---
-title: Stop using Google Analytics if you care about your page rank
+title: Google Analytics hurts your search ranking
 author_slug: adriaan
 author: Adriaan van Rossum
 image: https://assets.simpleanalytics.com/images/blog/lighthouse-compare-share-image.png
+redirect_from:
+  - /stop-using-google-analytics-if-you-care-about-your-page-rank
 ---

 Google is adding a page experience update to their search result ranking.
 [They recently announced](https://developers.google.com/search/blog/2021/04/more-details-page-experience) it would roll out in mid-June and finished at the end of August.
 In this blog post, we will explain what that entails and that Simple Analytics has your back.